-The service model implemented a regionalization of services that divided Iowa's services for domestic abuse and sexual abuse victims into six regions as shown in the map on the next page.
-The VSS Program determined available funds could support one or two programs in each region specific to each of the following types of services: domestic abuse comprehensive (DAC), sexual abuse comprehensive program (SAC), and victim-based shelter programs (SH).
+The service model implemented a regionalization of services that divided lowa's services for domestic abuse and sexual abuse victims into six regions as shown in the map on the next page.
+CVAD determined available funds could support one or two organizations in each region specific to each of the following types of services: domestic abuse comprehensive (DAC), sexual abuse comprehensive program (SAC), and victim-based shelter programs (SH).
 This focus increases the number of sexual assault advocates and more equitably distributes the resources for victims of both sexual assault and domestic violence.